Pediro/cyb-code-test/README.md

 ## Design patterns and Tech notes

 The app was designed with a separate front-end and REST API back-end.
 This choice allows me to keep the front-end active, for rendering loading animations or other engagement elements, while I process data in the back.

-The backend uses dependency injection to inject objects where required to decouple classes from each other.
-I use a service pattern to keep logic in each class small and have single responsibilities, basically I'm trying to conform to DRY and SOLID principles.
+The backend uses dependency injection (DI) to inject objects where required to decouple classes from each other, which is fortified with our use of interfaces when defining DI.
+This has the extra benefit of allowing us to switch the implementation with other classes that inherit the same interface.

+I use a service pattern to keep logic in each class small and have single responsibilities.
 Services generally contain small tasks, such as polling or updating data.
 Operations will use these services to complete more complex tasks, for example validating given answers and generating the questions for the game.
 These small services and operations mean testing is easy as there is never a big method to run through.

 I'd also like to bring focus to the middleware created for handling exceptions.
 To prevent endpoints in the app from returning sensitive data to the caller I have set up some middleware that catches any given exception, logs it for our needs, and sends only necessary data to the caller.